 Patrick Henry High School is within the Webber-Camden borders with elementary schools in bordering neighborhoods.
 Hamilton Manor is high-rise housing (219 units) designed for senior citizens.
 Beautiful Webber Park connects to the Mississippi River to the east.
 Webber-Camden neighborhood gets its name from Webber Park and Webber Parkway, which were both named after Charles C. Webber, who donated a portion of the land for the park.
 Webber-Camden was also named after Camden, New Jersey.

 Webber-Camden Neighborhood Organization was organized in1994 and has been a fully-functioning program and service-based non-profit corporation since that time.
 Webber-Camden Neighborhood Organization is the only City recognized citizen participation organization in Webber-Camden neighborhood.

-The WCNO office is located at 1206 37th Avenue North and is open 10 am to 2 pm Tuesday and Thursday, and 10 am to 4 pm on Wednesday.
+The WCNO office is located at 1206 37th Avenue North and is open 10 am to 2 pm Tuesday, Wednesday and Thursday.
 The office is closed Monday and Friday.
 It is best to call in advance if your are in need of free faxing and copying services.
 We have no notary services at this time.
 We welcome guests at the office.
 We enjoy meeting new friends and helping residents with their neighborhood issues and concerns.